sarahciston/codingcare/_drafts/lavenderhaze.md

 title: Lavender Haze
 subtitle: The Art of AI War
 nav_order: 95
+date: 08 Sep 2024
 ---

+>[Aimé Césaire] (terrific) imperial boomerang (Discourse on Colonialism (1950)) [Hannah Arent (1951) "boomerang effect" (The Origins of Totalitarianism)]

+The imperial boomerang will be  techno-imperial boomerang.

+>"empires use their colonies as laboratories for methods of counter-insurgency, social control and repression, methods which can then be brought back to the imperial metropolis and deployed against the marginalised, subjugated and subaltern within." [...]
+"The racialisation of colonial populations was necessary to justify their subjugation; but it was also produced by imperial practices of surveillance, domination and violence.
+Thus, the importation of the social construct of race from colony to metropole is intertwined with and partly constituted by the importation of the techniques of repression." [@woodmanImperialBoomerangHow2020]
+>"the Philippines became ‘a social laboratory at a critical juncture in U.S. history, [producing] a virtual blueprint for the perfection of American state power’.
+Cartography, census-taking, tax rationalisation, media-monitoring, propaganda, informant networks, vice prohibition and surveillance technologies were amalgamated in an epic act of American conquest" [Alfred McCoy via @woodmanChickensComeHome2020]

 >[Geohegan]: cybernetics doesn't emerge out of war but out of liberal/humanist efforts to establish the non-human, happening between the wars.
 Local/domestic violences count as much, these are entangled.
 My chart also argues this.

 >"Where a simple man might ask: 'Do we need these things?', technology asks 'what electronic wizardry will make them safe?'
 Where a simple man will ask 'is it good?', technology asks 'will it work?'
 Thus science, even wisdom, becomes what technology and most of all computers can handle." [@weizenbaumImpactComputerSociety1972]
 >"Even murderous wars have come to be perceived as mere problems to be solved by hordes of professional problemsolvers." [@weizenbaumImpactComputerSociety1972]

 >"I have in mind systems like target selection systems used in Vietnam and war games used in the Pentagon [...]
 These often gigantic systems are put together by teams of programmers, often working over a time span of many years. [...]
 It is precisely when gigantic systems begin to be used that their inner workings can no longer be understood by any single person or by a small team of individuals. [...]
 Not only have policy makers abdicated their decision-making responsibility to a technology they don't understand, all the while maintaining the illusion that they, the policy makers, are formulating policy questions and answering them, but responsibility has altogether evaporated.
 No human is any longer responsible for 'what the machine says.'" [@weizenbaumImpactComputerSociety1972]

 >"Today the artificial intelligentsia shouts that the human being is a machine.
 Their central thesis is that the whole person can be understood in terms of science alone. [...]
 What do these people actually mean when they [Minsky] shout that man is a machine?
 It is, as I've suggested, that human beings are "computable" (*berechenbar*), that they are not distinct from other objects in the world, in any way deserving of special respect or even attention. [...] that—can be exploited, inducted in killing machines, imprisoned, tortured, killed (providing they are "enemy combatants").
 It leads to the American military sponsoring programs to produce robot soldiers.
 What is then left of Norbert Wiener's vision of the human use of human beings?
 And does not our world show us with utmost clarity how far we have already come?" [@weizenbaumSocialPoliticalImpact2008]

+>"In the recent American war against Viet Nam, computers operated by officers who had not the slightest idea of what went on inside their machines effectively chose which hamlets were to be bombed and what zones had a sufficent density of Viet Cong to be "legitimately" declared free-fire zones, that is, large geographical areas in which pilots had the "right" to kill every living thing.
+Of course, only "machine readable" data, that is, largely targeting information coming from other computers, could enter these machines." [@weizenbaumComputerPower1976 p.238]
+>"The myth of technological and political and social inevitability is a powerful tranquilizer of the conscience.
+Its service is to remove responsibility from the shoulders of everyone who truly believes in it.
+But, in fact, there are actors!" [@weizenbaumCP1976 p.241]
+>"it was not technological inevitability that invented the electronic battlefield, nor was it a set of anonymous forces.
+Men just like the ones who design television commercials sat around a table and chose. [...]
+The range of answers one gets is determined by the domain of questions one asks.[275]
+>"These men were able to give the counsel they gave because they were operating at an enormous psychological distance from the people who would be maimed and killed by the weapons systems that would result from the ideas they communicated to their sponsors.
+The lesson, therefore, is that the scientist and technologist must, by acts of will and of the imagination, actively strive to reduce such psychological distances, to counter the forces that tend to remove him from the consequences of his actions.
+He must-it is as simple as this-think of what he is actually doing.
+He must learn to listen to his own inner voice.
+He must learn to say "No!"
+[276]
+>""We could have taken a moral stand, but what good would that have done?"
+But the good of a moral act inheres in the act itself."
+[276]

+>"MAVEN (put software in warfighter, ppl protesting calling us nazis bc we were dedicated to serving america) doing things similar to what's happening in the commercial space
+>"TITAN logical extension, Alex Karp, Palantir CEO: "If your software is so good, why have you not sold it commercially and made yourself billions of dollars?
+That simple insight, which you see in the battlefield in the Ukraine, which you see in Israel, is something that is hard for institutions to internalize.
+We're going to fight for real, we're going to put the best on the battlefield."
+>"You are going to see a normal non-engineer tasking satellites [...] just to figure out which satellites should be over which part of their agricultural assets based on weather conditions.
+Now, you can just imagine how you could do that with a weapon system. [...]
+And that is happening right now." [@bloombergtelevisionPalantirCEOKarp2024]

+>"[Yossi] Sariel is understood to have written the book with the IDF's permission after a year as a visiting researcher at the US National Defense University in Washington DC, where he made the case for using AI to transform modern warfare." [@daviesTopIsraeliSpy2024] YS quoted by Guardian, "There is a human bottleneck for both locating the new targets and decision-making to approve the targets."
+Sariel and the unit were criticized for focusing on new shiny intelligence that led to security breaches.
+His own lapses in personal security led to his identity being revealed.

+Refugees are involved in data labeling work: [@miceliHopeThisIsnt2024] "

+IMPORTANTLY: AI-decision support systems build on existing equipment and infrastructure.
+They often only require the networks of cameras and wifi.
+Rejecting these forms of intervention begins before they have arrived, with rejecting the technologies which precede them.

+Police advocating for "drones as first responders" Skydio California [@koeblerWhenPoliceMarketing2022]

+With many companies' ask first apologize later approach: NVIDIA [], Clearview AI []

 <!-- 400 word (2500 char) abstract by Jul 7 to HIIG conference -->
 AI Decision Making from Battlefield to Desktop: Tracing the Techno-Military-Industrial Pipeline